UPDATED with a new FAQ at the end of the post, compiled from the questions in the comments sections here and on my other macaron posts.

 There are two schools of thought when it comes to macaron shells, which are made from a batter of ground almonds and powdered (confectioner’s) sugar folded into meringue.
 The first is to use a French meringue (a basic meringue where sugar is gradually beaten into egg whites) and the second is to use an Italian meringue (where a hot sugar syrup is drizzled into whipping egg whites).
-I am a fan of the Italian meringue method, and Korena of the French meringue method, so we presented both techniques in the hope that everyone would find the one that works best for them.
+I am a fan of the Italian meringue method.

 The recipe is in weights, not volume, because macarons rely on specific ratios of almonds to powdered sugar to meringue, and volume measurements are much less accurate.

-Regarding almonds – you can use ground almonds with or without the skins on, but we both prefer using clear ground almonds (no skins) for the look.
+Regarding almonds – you can use ground almonds with or without the skins on, but unless I’m making dark shells (e.g. cocoa), I prefer using clear ground almonds (no skins) for the look.
 If you can’t buy ground almonds locally, you can grind them yourself.
 Just don’t use an almond flour which is very fine and powdery – ground almonds are gritty when rubbed between your fingers.
 You will grind them further with the powdered sugar.
 Almonds can be substituted for other nuts or seeds, however their oil content can change the way the batter behaves, so it’s probably best to use almonds on your first try, and then play around once you’re confident in your macaron skills.

 Some thoughts on food colouring – Whether you use it or not is entirely up to you, but if you do use it, what you use will determine how much you use and your own preference will determine when you add it.
 When adding food colouring or flavouring to macaron shells using the Italian meringue, I prefer to add it at the almond paste stage.
 This is mostly because I find it easier to see the difference in colour when I’m folding in the meringue.
 You can add it to the meringue, though, as you prefer.
 You should only use gel or powder – avoid liquid food colouring, as it can add too much moisture to the mix.
 Remember, though, that after you add colouring to one part, you will dilute the colour when combining the two parts.
+Also, if I’m making light coloured or pastel shade shells and I want to add vanilla, I prefer to use a small amount of clear concentrated extract, or substitute 10g of the powdered sugar for vanilla sugar.
+That way the dark extract doesn’t tint the batter at all.
 Flavourings such as vanilla bean seeds can also be added at these same stages.

 Baking the macaron shells – I prefer lining the baking sheets with parchment paper, but many people prefer or have better results using a silicon mat.
 Try both and see what works best for you.
 And speaking of baking sheets, some bakers use a double or triple stack of baking sheets to help insulate the macaron shells as they bake.
 This might be a useful technique if your oven runs hot or heats unevenly.
 I splashed out on a couple of triple layer De Buyer sheets for baking success and they really were a good investment – they bake cookies and macarons, puff pastry, galettes and tarts and breads wonderfully.
 Some bakers prefer to bake with the oven fan on, but my oven has a hot spot in one corner when I use that so I avoid it for macarons.
 I’ve given the convection temperatures in the directions, though.
 As all ovens vary, hold moisture differently and can be quite a long way from what it says on the dial in regard to temperature, it’s important to experiment until you get comfortable baking macarons with your particular oven.